Ray Handley: Head coaching stint

 With the NFL Draft in the rearview, Handley was dealt a short time window to prepare for his first season as head coach.
 In 1991, Handley's first major decision of his tenure was who would be the starting quarterback.
-The previous season, Phil Simms had guided the Giants to an 11-2 record before suffering a leg injury.
+The previous season, Phil Simms had guided the Giants to an 11–2 record before suffering a leg injury.
 Backup Jeff Hostetler finished the regular season, and led the Giants to upset victories against the San Francisco 49ers in the NFC Championship game and the Buffalo Bills in the Super Bowl.
 Handley announced that the two quarterbacks would compete for the starting job.
-This caused some controversy as both fans and commentators felt that Simms shouldn't lose his starting job due to injury.
+This caused some controversy as both fans and commentators felt that Simms should not lose his starting job due to injury.
 Nonetheless, Hostetler won the battle in training camp and was announced as the starting quarterback.

 Handley's first game as head coach was a Monday Night Football game against the San Francisco 49ers (a rematch of the 1990 NFC Championship).
-Handley's Giants would win that game, but Handley would be most remembered for wearing an unusually designed logo shirt (bearing the New York Giants colors and logo).
-The Monday night win helped Handley with most Giants fans, but when the team finished with an 8-8 record and out of the playoff picture, fan support quickly eroded.
+The Giants would win that game, but Handley would be most remembered for wearing an unusually-designed logo shirt (bearing the New York Giants colors and logo).
+The Monday Night Football win helped Handley with most Giants fans, but when the team finished with an 8–8 record and out of the playoff picture, fan support quickly eroded.
 One fan held up a sign reading: "From the Super Bowl to the toilet bowl.
 Thanks, Ray."
 Fans also chanted "Ray must go!" during the 1991 and 1992 seasons, a play on the "Joe must go!" chants that New York Jets fans had delivered when Joe Walton had been coaching that team a few years earlier.
-In 1992, the team fell further to a 6-10 record, leading a combative Handley to trade verbal darts with both the media and his players.
+In 1992, the team fell further to a 6–10 record, leading a combative Handley to trade verbal darts with both the media and his players.

 His relationship with the defensive players was also strained, particularly when he tapped Rod Rust to be the defensive coordinator in 1992.
-The defense was not thrilled about Rust's hiring, especially knowing that the veteran coach was coming off a 1-15 mark as head coach of the New England Patriots in 1990.
+The defense was not thrilled about Rust's hiring, especially knowing that the veteran coach was coming off a 1–15 mark as head coach of the New England Patriots in 1990.
+Additionally, the players preferred a more aggressive scheme to Rust's read-and-react scheme.
 This led to some frustration during games, where the players would often ignore Rust's calls and call their own defensive assignments in the huddle.
 Handley's communication with the media became another reason for his dismissal, as he would often refuse to answer questions, even going as far as walking out of one press conference after being asked about his handling of Hostetler and Simms as the team's starting quarterback.
 He scoffed at the question, calling it "ridiculous" and unfair to him and his quarterbacks.
-After the reporter persisted about why he wouldn't answer the question, Handley stormed out, telling the rest of the reporters to "get him straightened out."
+After the reporter persisted about why he would not answer the question, Handley stormed off while telling the rest of the reporters to "get him straightened out."